kavin-jindal/SemWord/README.md

 I manually wrote the backend after a lot of experimentation and tinkering and setup a working prototype on Streamlit.
 After that I used Claude Code to improve the UI because I absolutely hate doing frontend design myself.

-In order to speed up the backend I have dumped all the embeddings in a pickle file.
-I was using a text file previously and even considered using Pinecone DB at first but I eventually figured out a way to make it work locally.
+In order to speed up the backend and handle search efficiently, I integrated **Pinecone DB**.
+This allows for extremely fast similarity scoring and vector search directly in the cloud, removing the need for heavy local embedding files.

 I hope you like the project, any contributions to improve the project are welcome.